lanoxx/tilda/README.md

 Feel free to mail the developers if you have questions about the tilda source code or if you are unsure how something works.

+# License

+The majority of tilda source code is licensed under GPLv2 or later, but individual source files may be licensed under GPLv3 or later.